andr-ew/eels/README.md

 # eels (WIP)

-dual digital delay / comb filter with multiple routing modes, internal/external modulation
+dual digital delay / comb filter with a variety of i/o modes and modulation options

 ## hardware